zahrabakhshalizadeh/maryrosecook.com/_posts/2016-08-19-responding-to-a-students-request-for-help.md

 #### Escalation process

 * Make the student feel [held](#feeling-held) first.
 Then suggest the [escalation process](https://github.com/makersacademy/course/blob/master/pills/escalation_process.md).
-[The link is to an internal document.
-It describes a process that helps the student help themselves.
+[This link isn't publically accessible, I'm afraid.
+It points to an internal Makers Academy document.
+The document describes a process that helps the student help themselves.
 It suggests: gathering words to describe the problem, Googling, talking to a pair programming partner, and asking on the student Slack channel.]

 #### Identify and train a developer skill